johnpeart/johnpeart.github.io/_posts/2020-04-04-eurovision-first-listens.md

 ---
-title: "I listened to this year’s defunct Eurovision 2020 entries so you don’t have to"
+title: "I listened to every defunct Eurovision 2020 entry, so you don’t have to"
 author: "John Peart"
 excerpt: "Eurovision is cancelled, but I’ve listened to every entry for this year’s Contest anyway.
 Preview, review and snark for every entry, in 280 characters or less."
-layout: post
+layout: post-eurovision
 image: https://www.johnpe.art/assets/images/social/eurovision-280-character-listens.png
 category:
   - eurovision